Pests

 Susceptibility despite general humidity tolerance

-Oxalis generally shrugs off average indoor humidity levels without issue, but that same tolerance means owners rarely think to raise humidity for its sake, leaving the plant sitting in the same dry winter air that lets nearby mite populations explode unchecked.
+Oxalis generally shrugs off average indoor humidity levels without any visible complaint, but that tolerance means owners rarely think to raise humidity specifically for its sake, leaving the plant sitting in the same dry winter air that lets a nearby mite population explode largely unchecked.

 Introduction via a corm or bulb purchased already infested

-Because Oxalis is frequently sold as dry, dormant corms rather than actively growing plants, an early, hard-to-see mite population can already be present in the packaging or surrounding growing medium before the corm is even potted and watered for the first time.
+Because Oxalis is frequently sold as a dry, dormant corm rather than an actively growing plant, an early, hard-to-see mite population can already be present in the packaging or surrounding growing medium before the corm is even potted and watered for the first time.

 Stress from underwatering

-A drought-stressed plant with reduced turgor is more vulnerable to mite colonization and shows damage faster, since the pest and the water-stressed leaflet tissue compound each other's effects.
+A drought-stressed plant with reduced turgor in its thin petioles is more vulnerable to mite colonization and shows visible damage faster, since the pest and the water-stressed leaflet tissue compound each other's effects rather than acting independently.

 How to Fix It